Overview

 This prize is awarded for outstanding contributions to fundamental fluid dynamics research.
 It was established in 1979 with support from the Office of Naval Research.
 In 2004, the Otto Laporte Award was combined with the Fluid Dynamics Prize, so the Division of Fluid Dynamics would have a single major prize – the Fluid Dynamics Prize.
 The prize is now supported by the Division of Fluid Dynamics, friends of Otto Laporte, and the APS journal Physical Review Fluids.
 It is awarded for outstanding contributions to fundamental fluid dynamics research.

-Citation: For her ground-breaking experiments on multiple aspects of fluid-particle systems, including particle fluctuations and cluster formation; for major advances in the unification of the rheological description of dry granular media and dense “wet” suspensions; for her decisive guidance of theory through focused and creative experiments; and for her leadership in the fluid mechanics community.
+Citation: For ground-breaking experiments on fluid-particle systems; for advances in the unification of the rheological description of dry granular media and dense “wet” suspensions; for guidance of theory through focused and creative experiments; and for leadership in the fluid mechanics community.

 Lecture Details: